AnnikenJE/rick-and-morty-android/README.md

 ## Features

-- **Browse** — paginated list of official Rick and Morty characters fetched from the public API
+- **Browse:** paginated list of official Rick and Morty characters fetched from the public API
-- **Create** — build your own character and save it to a local Room database
+- **Create:** build your own character and save it to a local Room database
-- **Collection** — view and manage the characters you've created
+- **Collection:** view and manage the characters you've created
-- **Surprise me** — fetch a random character on demand
+- **Surprise me:** fetch a random character on demand
 - Loading states, error handling, and image caching throughout

 ## Tech Stack